danieliscrazy/Jukebox/JOURNAL.md

 2:00 PM: Finally put my Hack Club SD card to good use!
 Trying to wire up and test out the RFID board now.

-2:10: Nevermind, that tutorial uses Python 2 (despite being from only 2017).
+2:10 PM: Nevermind, that tutorial uses Python 2 (despite being from only 2017).
 Gonna try [this one](https://pimylifeup.com/raspberry-pi-rfid-rc522/) instead.

+2:53 PM: Had to take a roughly 45 minute break.
+Didn't get to wiring up anything yet, will do it now!